-For both women and men, heart attack is a leading cause of death whose symptoms present vary differently between the sexes.
+For both women and men, heart attack is a leading cause of death whose symptoms present very differently between the sexes.

 The differences begin with the way men and women's coronary arteries tend to become blocked.
 According to the American Heart Association (AHA), men develop blockages primarily in the larger, main vessels, while women develop blockages in the smaller arteries.

 While they present differently, they all should be taken seriously.

 Statistically, 1 in 4 women will die of a heart attack, says the CDC.
 To help prevent your chances of having one, pursue a healthy lifestyle.
 You should also know the signs and symptoms so you can get help fast if you need it.

 What to Look For